Henriquelay/ZECA/README.md

 ```sh
 cargo doc --package zeca --package chumsky --no-deps --release
 ```
 To build documentation website for ZECA and Chumsky, the major library used on this project.
+Other dependencies are hidden to avoid confusion.

 Thanks a lot to Chumsky mantainers!